-For the final installment of the Canary Wharf Screen, Art on the Underground collaborate with the BFI to screen a season of films showcasing previously unseen footage, rare and restored film, and newer experimental works by some of today’s most renowned British moving image artists.
+For the final instalment of the Canary Wharf Screen, Art on the Underground collaborates with the BFI to screen a season of films showcasing previously unseen footage, rare and restored film, and newer experimental works by some of today’s most renowned British moving image artists.
 The ticket hall of Canary Wharf tube station has been infiltrated by the BFI screen since December 2012 and will remain to entertain commuters until March 2013, all in celebration of the 150th anniversary of the London Underground on 10 January.

 Lifted directly from the BFI National Archive the programme is made up of three parts.
 The first part was The Artists Year in Nature, which explored the contrast between images of nature and the man-made concrete environment of London where they were screened.
 The final third part of the project begins at the start of February and is entitled From the City to the Sea: A Century of Archive Film.
 The conclusion of the season is a double bill of feature length creative archive documentary films that simultaneously record the history of the last century and the story of film itself.